NET ZERO HOUSEHOLD

 Climate Witness Project (the organization I work for - a bi-national climate justice group focused on engaging faith communities to take action on the climate crisis): Contact our East Coast regional organizer here to find out how you can get involved.
 We've got a lot going on, particularly in the greater Philadelphia region.

-Evangelical Environmental Action (EEN - a national organization focusing on engaging the evangelical community on climate.
+Evangelical Environmental Network (EEN - a national organization focusing on engaging the evangelical community on climate.
 They're particularly good at showing how climate action and fossil fuel pollution reduction are major pro-life issues): https://creationcare.org/

 PA Interfaith Power and Light (PAIPL - a PA interfaith group made up of great people doing great work): https://paipl.us/

-POWER (a PA interfaith advocacy organization with a climate justice arm - I am actively partnering with this group and they do really excellent work (they will get you involved if you let them ...)): https://powerinterfaith.org/campaigns/climate-justice/
+POWER Interfaith (a PA interfaith advocacy organization with a climate justice arm - I am actively partnering with this group and they do really excellent work (they will get you involved if you let them ...)): https://powerinterfaith.org/campaigns/climate-justice/

 Sunrise Movement (youth climate justice work - this group is amazing, strategic, and highly effective - I've been to several of their marches): www.sunrisemovement.org